 There is a historical inverse relationship between commodity prices and interest rates.
 The reason that interest rates and raw material prices are so closely correlated is the cost of holding inventory.
 When interest rates move higher, the prices of commodities tend to move lower.
 When interest rates move lower, commodities tend to rise in price.

-Since the global financial crisis of 2008, central banks around the world lowered interest rates to unprecedented levels.
-These monetary authorities also employed a tool, quantitative easing (QE), which allowed them to repurchase sovereign and in some cases corporate debt instruments or bonds.
+Following the global financial crisis of 2008, central banks around the world lowered interest rates to unprecedented levels.
+These monetary authorities also employed a tool, called "quantitative easing," or "QE," which allowed them to repurchase sovereign and, in some cases, corporate debt instruments or bonds.

 Developments in Interest Rates Since 2008

-In December 2015, the Fed increased the Fed Funds rate for the first time in nine years.
-While the increase was small, the central bank promised markets 3-4 more rate hikes in 2016.
-The hawkish stance caused the prices of raw materials to plunge given the double whammy effect of both increasing cost of carrying inventories and a higher dollar which are both negatives for commodity prices.
+In December 2015, the Fed increased the fed funds rate for the first time in nine years.
+While the increase was small, the central bank signalled to markets three to four more rate hikes in 2016.
+The hawkish stance caused the prices of raw materials to plunge given the double whammy effect of both increasing cost of carrying inventories and a higher dollar, which are both negatives for commodity prices.

 The Outlook for the Future: What Happens When Rates Move Higher?

 If history is a guide, higher interest rates in the United States, and around the world, will be a negative factor for commodity prices.
-When rates increase the cost of carrying, inventories will increase, and that will encourage consumers of raw materials to buy commodities on a when-needed basis rather than holding stockpiles due to the higher cost of financing.
-That is what history has taught us and history tends to repeat itself when it comes to economic cycles.
+When rates increase the cost of carry, inventories will increase, and that will encourage consumers of raw materials to buy commodities on an as-needed basis rather than holding stockpiles due to the higher cost of financing.
+That is what history has taught us, and history tends to repeat itself when it comes to economic cycles.

 If you remember the story of Goldilocks and the Three Bears, the porridge was either too cold or too hot; it needed to be just right.
-If economic conditions become too hot, inflation will rage, and dramatic rate hikes will become necessary disrupting business and causing money or liquidity to disappear from economies.
-If it is too cold, and central banks continue to flood markets with cheap money via quantitative easing and low interest rates, the chances are that so much money will flood into the system that inflation will become a result of more cash chasing finite goods.
+If economic conditions become too hot, inflation will rage, and dramatic rate hikes will become necessary, which will disrupt business and causing money or liquidity to disappear from economies.
+If it is too cold, and central banks continue to flood markets with cheap money via quantitative easing and low-interest rates, the chances are that so much money will flood into the system that inflation will become a result of more cash chasing finite goods.

 As you can see, the central banks of the world have a big job on their shoulders, and they need to act precisely and vigilantly to prevent economic disasters.
-If they get it right, commodity prices will fall or stabilize when rates rise in the future.
+If they get it right, commodity prices will fall or stabilize when rates rise.
 While we remain in a dovish economic cycle around the world, the chances are that raw materials will continue to appreciate as they have since the beginning of 2016.
-That is why central banks pay particular attention to raw material prices and the rate of inflation.
-They set targets for the latter, the Fed’s current target is at 2%, and inflation remains below that level as of August 2016.
+That is why central banks pay particular attention to raw material prices and the rate of inflation; they set targets for the latter.
+The Fed’s current target is at 2%, and inflation has remained below that level as of August 2016.
 However, that can change quickly as commodity prices can be the most volatile assets in the world.